• Home

 Bread: You want a nice thick and hearty bread.
 Some brands that have worked for me in the past are Sara Lee Artesano Bakery Bread, Pepperidge Farm Farmhouse White, Butter or Potato Bread.

-Doubling the recipe: Simply double the all the ingredients, however bake in a 9×13 or 10×15 baking dish.
+Doubling the recipe: Simply double the all the ingredients, you can also use the +/- button on the serving size above and change the serving amount.
+It will change the ingredient amounts for you.
+However you will want to bake the stuffing in a 9×13 or 10×15 baking dish.
 You will bake for the same amount of time.

 To make a meat stuffing, pop over to this recipe for Sausage Stuffing!